 Can character witnesses be needed in family law issues?

-Obviously, a friend or a family member is going to testify about how great of a person you are.
-Any skilled attorney is going say that these witnesses are being biased, or having their own personal motive.
+A friend or a family member is going to testify about how great of a person you are.
+Any skilled attorney is going to say that these witnesses are biased, or have their motive.
 Whereas character witnesses, it is often wise to think about fact witnesses that might have something important to say.

-Stories like these can paint a positive picture as to the character of somebody that is often persuasive in trial without the summary question ever being asked.
+Stories like these can paint a positive picture of the character of somebody who is often persuasive in a trial without the summary question ever being asked.
 That’s best saved for the closing argument when the attorney summarizes all the facts testified to in court

 book-prenup-1